gbmhunter/blog/content/pages/electronics/projects/luxcity-uv-tonic-control-system/_index.md

-{{< figure src="/images/electronics-luxcityuvtoniccontrolsystem/arduino-and-relay-shield-stack-vertical.jpg" caption="A Ardunio stack with the Uno (at bottom), 8 relay shields, and an LCD shield on-top." caption-position="bottom" width="600px" >}}
+{{< figure src="/images/electronics-luxcityuvtoniccontrolsystem/arduino-and-relay-shield-stack-vertical.jpg" caption="A Ardunio stack with the Uno (at bottom), 8 relay shields, and an LCD shield on-top."  width="600px" >}}